 Due to the relatively low time-resolution of PET, the modelling of fast dynamics of reversible tracer uptake is technically demanding and error-prone.

 In the analysis of pig model of renal artery stenosis Xia et al (2008) calculated perfusion ratio from AUCs of renal curves; AUC was limited to the first peak of the tissue curves to achieve better linearity between tissue uptake and perfusion.
-Stenosis was deemed successful only if reduction in perfusion rate was ≥10%.
+Stenosis was deemed successful only if reduction in perfusion ratio was ≥10%.
 The same approach has been used in ischemia-reperfusion pig model (Gulaldi et al., 2013).

 Blood data from online sampler